Local Government by-elections

 A person is not eligible to stand as a candidate if:

-- they have been disqualified from voting by a court due to committing a criminal offense or due to limited capacity of discernment;
+- they have been disqualified from voting by a court due to committing a criminal offense or due to limited capacity of discernment,

-- they are serving a custodial sentence under a final court decision;
+- they are serving a custodial sentence under a final court decision,

-- they are undergoing institutional compulsory psychiatric treatment ordered during a criminal proceeding;
+- they are undergoing institutional compulsory psychiatric treatment ordered during a criminal proceeding,

-- they are under the effect of a final court decision that disqualifies them from public affairs;
+- they are under the effect of a final court decision that disqualifies them from public affairs,

 - they are a citizen of another EU member state residing in Hungary who has been excluded from exercising this right in their home country based on national law, or by a court or administrative decision.

-The (main) candidate for mayor
+The candidate for mayor of the capital

 - a party candidate,